SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "AWS Disable MFA"

+    Detects a user disabling the multi factor authentication mechanism for its account.
+It could be a sign of malicious activity.

+    - **Effort:** intermediate

 ??? abstract "AWS EC2 Security Group Modified"

     Detects when an AWS EC2 security group has been modified